pulzze/autoflow-documentation/docs/ids/action-system-async-stream/fields/ordered.md

-Whether the result should be ordered or not.
+Determines whether the result should be ordered or not.
 Non-ordered results are faster.